aft6/aft6.github.io/_posts/2018-09-20-Graphics-Fact.md

 ---
 <table>
   <tr>
-    <td>The graphic designer who drew up the current Underground map had to handwrite 2400 characters in a particular typographic style for his prototype to be published.</td>
+    <td>The graphic designer who drew up the current Underground map had to handwrite 2400 characters in a particular typographic style for his prototype to be published.
+See the link for a picture.</td>
   </tr>
 </table>

-Picture Coming Soon